Code-Institute-Submissions/Thoughtful/README.md

 ### **User Stories**

 * As a user I want to be able to access the site either at home on a desktop or on the go with mobile/tablet.
-* As a user I want to be able to leave the site with a solid understanding of African Explorers and what they provide.
+* As a user I want to be able to write my thought or feeling with the option of deleting immediately or later.
-* As a user I want to be able to find information quickly, clearly and with easy to follow navigation.
+* As a user I want to be able to be able to do this without prior navigation.
-* As a user I want to be able to see images and testimonials of the tours.
+* As a user I want to be able to contact the site owner.
-* As a user I want to see contact information for the business with telephone, email and a dedicated contact form.
-* As a user I want to have links to the companies social media presence to see further images, videos and ratings.
+* As a user I want to have links to additional information on mental health and meditation.

 ### **Site Owner Goals**